google/capture-thread/README.md

 ## Motivation

-Instrumenting C++ code can be difficult and ugly, and once finished it can also cause the original code to be difficult to maintain.

-This library solves the following (extremely common) problem: *Information needs to be passed between different levels of implementation, but that information isn't an integral part of the system's design.*
+This library solves the following problem: *Information needs to be passed between different levels of implementation, but that information isn't an integral part of the system's design.*

 For example: